TONE AND NOISE: A THEORY OF CONSONANCE

 This is an idea which goes overlooked only because of the persistence of Pythagorean theory, which has led music theorists to only look at the intervals between tones, rather than the tones themselves.
 But, once we ditch the narrowness of the Pythagorean theory, it becomes obvious that the Tone epitomizes every quality which belongs with Consonance.
 In the Tone acoustical unity is absolute.
 Every harmonic is perfectly assimilated into a single feeling of pitch.
 The Tone lacks any of that desire to "resolve" which is so indicative of dissonances.
 The Tone is a perfect harmony.

-My answer to the Consonance problem is simple: Consonance is Tonality, and Dissonance is Noisiness.
+My answer to the Consonance problem is simple: Consonances are Tone-like sounds; dissonances are Noise-like sounds.

-The reader might ask how it is possible for many tones to "create the impression" of a single tone.
-Say that a church-organist is having an off-day, and he accidentally starts the hymn by playing a pretty harsh dissonance:
+Say that a church-organist is having an off-day, and he accidentally starts the hymn by playing this chord:

-This chord is composed of 6 separate tones - 6 ENTIRELY DIFFERENT PITCHES all fighting for the ear's attention.
-The result is a sound which is acoustically cluttered - that is to say, Noisy.
+This sound is a clear dissonance.
+It consists of 6 separate tones - 6 ENTIRELY DIFFERENT PITCHES which fighting for the ear's attention.
+We have, then, a cluster of pitches which, heard together, are Noisy.

-So, quickly fixing his mistake, he voice-leads to a strong consonance, a towering C-major chord:
+So, quickly fixing his mistake, the organist voice-leads to a strong consonance, a towering C-major chord:

 Just by slightly shifting each of these pitches, the organist has eliminated that unsettling feeling of 6 pitches fighting against each other.
 But why?
 Why do these 6 tones feel unified whereas the previous 6 tones do not?
 It is because, although the organist is technically still playing 6 tones, all of these tones conform to a single Harmonic Series!